 You’re important.
 You might make the next big breakthrough in ghost research.

-The Basics – Things to consider before you go ghost hunting
+Before you go ghost hunting

 From the start, think about your ghost hunting goals as well as your limits.